 We produced some of the finest and most read satirical pieces on the Indian web in those days, closely impacting the public discourse during 2010–2014 — the years of the anti-corruption movement, the post-Nirbhaya struggle, and the build-up to the general elections.
 I also spearheaded our acclaimed internship program, and closely mentored hundreds of young writers.

 Working with the best of people, I gained the most crucial and challenging life experiences and learnings in leadership, coaching and entrepreneurship.
-NTMN’s internship program, led by me, was praised by an international jury.
-I quit from an active role as Editor-in-chief in May 2013.
+However, as college drew to a close, I quit from an active role as Editor-in-chief in May 2013.

 I quit, because at this point I joined the Teach For India Fellowship.
 I spent two extremely rigorous, learning-filled, and reflective years teaching 50-odd primary children in a municipal school catering to a low-income community in Shahdara, Delhi.
 I also spent significant time as a recruiter, interviewer and leadership coach.

 These two years made me a philosophical beast of sorts.
 I realized journalism was my tool to influence the way the world works.
 From July 2015 to April 2016, I trained under an acclaimed UK journalist at a Bengaluru journalism school.
 I am currently working on, among other projects, a book about my experiences as a Teach For India Fellow and a new journalistic initiative.
 Over the past year, I have also written a series on ordinariness and leadership, and my ideas in education.

 Please use email or my social media handles to write to me for feedback, collaborations, opportunities, advice, debates, views, or if you want to know me better personally.
 Queries about News That Matters Not from journalists and advertisers also need to be directed to me for quicker response.